prakas-asus/Java-Spring-Boot/README.md

 ### Entity

-in tih mini project i am using 3 entity user, basket, and squad
+in this entity mini project i am using 3 entity user, basket, and squad

 ## Repository